MRU-F22-CS1/instructions/assign4/readme.md

 This is a hefty challenge!
 You will need to:
 - Independently learn how the scoring of each material works by reading the game rules.
 - Read text representing a building from a file, storing it as a list of lists.
-- Create functions that calculate the material score for a given building, for all four types of materials.
+- Create functions that calculate the material scores for a given building, for all four types of materials.
 Decision and repetition structures will be used here for sure.
 - Write results with a specified format to another file.

 ## Initial Legwork